 About three years ago, after Aldi opened near us, I started shopping there because they offered affordable options on produce and other products that we regularly eat.
 Aldi prices are very competitive and the quality of the products are the same as most of the name brands that you find at the grocery store.

-Aldi stores are smaller than traditional grocery stores but don’t let the size of the store be a turn off.
-A smaller store has its advantages and it one feature that I love.
+Aldi stores are smaller than traditional grocery stores but don’t let the size of the store be a turn-off.
+A smaller store has its advantages and it is one feature that I love.
 No more wandering around a huge grocery store filled with impulse buys for me to throw in my grocery cart.

 Even though a majority of the products are Aldi’s exclusive brands, they do have some name brand selections too.
 But I assure you that even though the prices are significantly lower, the quality and taste is very similar to the popular brand product.
 We have only found a handful of products that we didn’t like.

 Before Aldi, I almost always shopped at Walmart exclusively because the prices were significantly lower than other grocery stores in our area.
 But going to Walmart can be a zoo depending on the time of day that you stop in there.

 Walmart lines end caps, middle isles, and products near the check-out counter intentionally.
 They put products that you don’t necessarily need in your path, hoping that you will toss them into your cart.
 Impulse buys can easily blow your grocery budget.

 Instead of going to Walmart, I either send my teenagers or use Walmart grocery to order the items that Aldi doesn’t have.
 Using Walmart Grocery, limits impulse buys and it is nice that I don’t have to go up and down the aisle either.
 Give it a try now.